6cats1dog/Pediatric-Pneumonia-Image-Classification-with-Deep-Learning/README.md

 ## Dataset

-The dataset of images ones from the Large Dataset of Labeled Optical Coherence Tomography (OCT) and Chest X-Ray Images published on 01/06/2018 by contributors Daniel Kermany,Kang Zhang, and Michael Goldbaum.
+The dataset of images is from the Large Dataset of Labeled Optical Coherence Tomography (OCT) and Chest X-Ray Images published on 01/06/2018 by contributors Daniel Kermany,Kang Zhang, and Michael Goldbaum.
 This dataset contains thousands of validated OCT and Chest X-Ray images  described and analyzed in a larger article: "Identifying Medical Diagnoses and Treatable Diseases by Image-Based Deep Learning".
 The images are split into a training set and a testing set of independent patients.

 ## Method Used - CNN